haresfaiez/haresfaiez.github.io/get-in-touch.md

 Everything about software indeed.

 Here is my email address **{{ site.email }}**.
-If you have something, drop me an email and let's talk.
+If you have something in mind, drop me an email and let's talk.